watson-developer-cloud/node-red-node-watson/README.md

 - Drop Visual Recognition nodes
 - Remove Username / Password fields from all nodes
 - Bump to latest version of services
 - New Discovery V2 node
+- Add Classifications to Natural Language Understanding node

 ### Watson Nodes for Node-RED